eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 `ffmpeg` is multi-platform free software that you can download from `https://www.ffmpeg.org/`.

-Let me walk you through the workflow I use for taking a YouTube video, with subtitles, and converting it into smaller videos with burned in subtitles.
+Let me walk you through the workflow I use for taking a YouTube video, with subtitles, and converting it into smaller videos with the subtitle text burned in.

 Here's a video on YouTube.
-It's only four minutes, but I can easily re-purpose this and get three or four short videos.
+It's only four minutes long, but I can easily re-purpose this and get three or four short videos.
 I can then promote those shorter videos on Linkedin, Twitter and Instagram.

-First I want to download the mp4 file.
+First I download the mp4 file.

-And I want to download the subtitle file as a `.srt` file.
+And I download the subtitle file in `srt` format.

 I'll use ffmpeg to generate a different format of subtitle file so I can burn it on to the video.